firesidefiction/firesidefiction.github.io/_drafts/2017-09-19-reaching-beyond.md

 I straightened and went back to the dishes.
 “I know.”
 ----
 The next morning, I woke up early and tried not to wake Nisa as I slipped out of bed.
 Tiptoeing past my parents’ room, I stopped at the sound of their tense voices and pressed an ear to their door.
-“...the Chans,” Mom said.
+“…the Chans,” Mom said.
 “It’s starting Hai, this is what they warned us about.”
 Prickles of fear crawled up my shoulders and neck.
 Dad sighed.
 The bed squeaked, stealing his low response.
 “I don’t care!”
 Mom’s voice rose for a second before dropping low.
 “The Chans weren’t far from here,” she hissed.
 “If we’re discovered…” her voice trailed off.
 I pressed my ear harder against their door.
 “Lan?
 What’s going on?” a sleepy voice asked from behind.
 I jumped out of my skin.
 Spinning around, I saw Aldi in his pyjamas, rubbing sleep from his eyes.
 I grabbed his hand and lead him to the bathroom.
 “Nothing.
 Let’s get ready for school, okay?”
 He yawned.
 “Were you listening to Mom and Dad?”
 He caught my eye in the mirror.
 My eyes darted away.